 East Greenville, PA 18041

 Enrollment is limited.
 Prompt registration will ensure your place in the classes of your choice.
-Please indicate your 1st, 2nd and 3rd choice for each session.
+Please indicate your first, second and third choice for each hour.

-Classes will be held on the following four Tuesdays in 2020 (April 7, 14, 21, 28) One session of three concurrent classes will be held from 9:30 to 10:30 a.m.
-Following a half-hour coffee break, a second session of three concurrent classes will be held from 11:00 a.m. until noon.
+Classes will be held on the following four Tuesdays: April 1, 8, 15, 22.
+One session of three concurrent classes will be held from 9:30 to 10:30 am.
+Following a half-hour coffee break, a second session of three concurrent classes will be held from 11:00 am until noon.

-All sessions will be held in the Educational Wing of the New Goshenhoppen United Church of Christ in East Greenville.
-Parking and elevator access are available next to the main church building.
+All sessions will be held at New Goshenhoppen United Church of Christ, East Greenville.
+Parking and elevator access are available in the lower parking lot next to the main church building.

-Tuesday, April 7th is the opening day and an orientation session will be held at 9:00 a.m.
-Please make every effort to attend.
+On Tuesday, April 1st, the opening day, an orientation session will be held at 9:00 am.